sheldonpalm69/Fintech/README.md

 # Fintech
-This is y Fintech Repo
+This is my Fintech Repo
+I did some change